adidas/api-guidelines/rest-api-guidelines/functionality/message/hal.md

 Refer to the [extensive list of libraries that work with HAL](https://github.com/mikekelly/hal_specification/wiki/Libraries).

-For working with HAL and Node.js we suggest using [HALson npm package](https://www.npmjs.com/package/halson).
+For working with HAL and Node.js using [HALson npm package](https://www.npmjs.com/package/halson) is suggested.

 ### Spring Framework

 Spring framework supports HAL out of the box.
 More info can be found in [Spring Documentation](https://spring.io/guides/gs/rest-hateoas/) and [examples](https://github.com/spring-guides/gs-rest-hateoas).